Kings and Queens of the Minor Arcana

-The Kings and Queen of the Minor Arcana are very powerful figures.
-The Queens are naturally linked to the Empress, and the Kings to the card of the Emperor.
-They can give more information about these 2 cards in a reading.
-The Empress with the Queen of Wands is likely going to be a person with an emotional bound to the sitter for example.
+For example: The Empress with the Queen of Cups is likely going to be a person with an emotional bound to the sitter.
 An Emperor and the King of Wands will relate to the work or social life of our sitter.
 This is simplified of course, but often true nevertheless.

 Some see the Queens as more powerful.
 Just like in Chess, the game is lost if the King is taken, but the one truly powerful warrior at play really is the Queen.
 I personally tend to see it that way too.